 · Show them how to develop business and serve current customers better

 Classes include instruction in MS Excel, MS Word and the basics of navigating Windows.
 Employers can also find training options in math and measurement, communications, and English as a second language.
-Courses are offered at the six different Brookdale campuses, or employers can schedule classes right at. . .read more
+Courses are offered at the six different Brookdale campuses, or employers can schedule classes. . .read more

 Learn about how small businesses can obtain helpful assistance, training, and mentoring through community colleges thanks to Goldman Sachs' 10,000 Small Business program.